opensbom-generator/spdx-sbom-generator/README.md

 [Software Package Data Exchange](https://spdx.org/tools) (SPDX) is an open standard for communicating software bill of materials (SBOM) information that supports accurate identification of software components, explicit mapping of relationships between components, and the association of security and licensing information with each component.

 The `spdx-sbom-generator` CLI generates the SPDX format files.
-These files understands the ecosystems with respect to most of the languages, and connects to the appropriate package management system (OR read it from a local machine) during the run time to get the following details:
+CLI understands the ecosystems with respect to most of the languages such as .NET, Python, Java-Maven, Golang, Rust, Node.js, Ruby, and PHP.
+It connects to the appropriate package management system (OR read it from a local machine) during the run time to get the following details:

 - Document creation
 - Package,
 - Relationships
 - Other License information.

-The  `spdx-sbom-generator `  CLI performs the following actions:
-* Automatically recognize which package management system to connect (OR read it from local machine) based on package manifest file used in the project repository such as package.json, pom.xml.
-* Display ecosystem name in the form of npm and project manifest file which is package.json.
-* Output format: .spdx .spdx.json, .spdx.rdf ([SPDX Format Requirements](https://spdx.github.io/spdx-spec/1-rationale/#17-format-requirements))
+spdx-sbom-generator provides:

+* Produces Software Package Data Exchange (SPDX) documents for artifacts described in the package file i.e package.json, pom.xml etc
+* Follows SPDX v2.1 specification
+* Outputs result in Tag/Value(spdx) format
-- Ecosystem to support: .NET, Python, Java-Maven, Java-Gradle, Golang, Rust, Node.js, Ruby, PHP, and Elixir
+* Supported languages are .NET, Python, Java-Maven, Golang, Rust, Node.js, Ruby, and PHP
+* Executable binaries are available for windows, darwin and linux

 ***Note***: The `spdx-sbom-generator` CLI is under development.
 You may expect some breakages and stability issues with the current release.
 A stable version is under development and will be available to the open source community in the  upcoming beta release.

 ## Available command Options
 Run help: